-Remote work has been on the increase since the recession.
+Remote work has been on the increase since the recession (you could event start a business in bali).
 At the same time so has self-employment and the growth of the global startup community.
 Hence the impression that most remote employees are recent graduates lounging around on beanbags being paid six figure salaries to write code.
 Like the idea that most startup founders have to be university dropouts, that is an outlier concept.
 So let’s take a quick look at what remote work is really like from an employers perspective.

 1. Trust is Essential